jwhitlark/cnc-devcontainer-templates/README.md

 | Docker Compose: | [![Open in GitHub Codespaces Docker Compose](https://github.com/codespaces/badge.svg)](https://codespaces.new/jwhitlark/cnc-devcontainer-templates?devcontainer_path=.devcontainer%2Fbasic-compose%2Fdevcontainer.json) |
 | Kubernetes (k3s via k3d) | [![Open in GitHub Codespaces Kubernetes (k3s via k3d)](https://github.com/codespaces/badge.svg)](https://codespaces.new/jwhitlark/cnc-devcontainer-templates?devcontainer_path=.devcontainer%2Fbasic-k3s%2Fdevcontainer.json) |

+## When would you use these?

+### Single Image
+Quick experiments, Simple tools, or projects with Sass only dependencies.

+### Docker Compose
+Simple setups, or projects with multiple local dependencies that are not intended to deployed to Kubernetes in production.

+### Kubernetes
+You're going full Cloud Native Clojure, and want to dev as you prod!

 ## Common

 All include